-A quarterly inspection checklist (Appendix D) will be prepared by the entity responsible for O&M and will be submitted to the EPA remedial project manager (RPM) for review within two weeks of the quarterly inspection.
-Annual O&M reports (Appendix C) summarizing O&M activities will be prepared by the entity responsible for O&M, and will be submitted to the EPA RPM on an annual basis.
+A quarterly inspection checklist (Appendix D) will be prepared by the entity responsible for O&M and will be submitted to the EPA remedial project manager (RPM) and PADEP for the Site for review within two weeks of the quarterly inspection.
+Annual O&M Reports (Appendix C) summarizing O&M activities will be prepared by the entity responsible for O&M and will be submitted to the EPA RPM and PADEP for the Site on an annual basis.